muc111/OTRv4Plus/README.md

 ## Reviewers welcome

 This project is published to invite exactly the review it has not had.
-The highest-value targets are the hybrid SMP construction (`smp.rs`) and the DAKE wiring composition, not the upstream primitives.
+The highest-value targets are the hybrid SMP construction (`smp.rs`) and the DAKE wiring: the AI-generated composition, not the upstream primitives.
 [SPEC.md](SPEC.md) describes the wire format in enough detail to follow the construction or write an independent implementation.
 If you find a flaw, an issue or a PR is genuinely wanted; "this is broken because X" is more useful than silence.

 ## License